apache/flink-web/docs/content/posts/2023-04-13-howto-create-batch-source.md

 implement [SplitEnumerator#handleSplitRequest()](https://nightlies.apache.org/flink/flink-docs-master/api/java/org/apache/flink/api/connector/source/SplitEnumerator.html#handleSplitRequest-int-java.lang.String-)
 .
 Lazy splits generation is preferable to splits discovery, in which we pre-generate all the splits and store them waiting to assign them to the readers.
-Indeed, in some situations, the number of splits can be enormous at consume a lot a memory which could be problematic in case of straggling readers.
+Indeed, in some situations, the number of splits can be enormous and consume a lot a memory which could be problematic in case of straggling readers.
 The framework offers the ability to act upon reader registration by implementing [addReader()](https://nightlies.apache.org/flink/flink-docs-master/api/java/org/apache/flink/api/connector/source/SplitEnumerator.html#addReader-int-)